Derma roller cleaning ♥️ everything you need to know about Dermaroller cleaning

 3. Do not boil your derma roller.
 Boiling water can damage the needles of your derma roller.

 4. Derma roller cleaning spray is very popular in the market now.
-However, we do not recommend using derma roller cleaning solution in a spray because you can never be sure if alcohol gets into each part of derma roller head.
+However, we do not recommend using a derma roller cleaning solution in a spray because you can never be sure if alcohol gets into each part of the derma roller head.
 Be sure to stay away from that kind of cleaning method, if you want to be sure that your derma device is adequately disinfected.

 6. Do not use a bleach solution to disinfect your derma roller.
 You will use it on your skin, so any harsh cleaning chemicals should be avoided.